 Protective Equipment for our Teams

-We have provided all our housekeepers with protective equipment including face masks, visors, disposable gloves, disposable aprons, and hand sanitiser.
+We have provided our team with protective equipment including face masks, visors, disposable gloves, disposable aprons, and hand sanitiser.
 Whilst there is no government guidance on the need to wear these in a hotel setting, all our teams have been provided with these empowering them with choice in what to use.

 When it is time to say goodbye, simply pop your key over to a member of the team and they will complete your credit card transaction and email you your receipt.

-Hot-tub Spa Safety
+Hot-Tub Spa Safety

-For your own personal safety please follow these guidelines
+For your own personal safety please follow these guidelines:

 1. When lighting, opening the door and replenishing logs to the wood-burning stove, please ensure you use the PPE (heatproof gloves) provided.

 2. The hot tub stove is designed for heating with wood.
-Use of any other materials such as coal can damage the stove and present danger of fire.
+Use of any other materials such as coal can damage the stove and present a danger of fire.

 3. Avoid lighting the fire with paper.
 The ashes can come out through the flue and then fall into the hot tub.